ab12gu/technical-notes/docs/software/hardware-hacking/meetups/250619-radio-signals.md

 # 250619 Radio Signals

 1. Get to FM radio waves and catch signal
-2. Get to corresponding signal for RF remote controlled car (ran at 2.4 Ghz)
+2. Get to corresponding signal for RF remote controlled car (RC car) (ran at 2.4 Ghz)

 ## Software Used